The Complete Guide to Milford Sound© Unsplash

 Where to Stay in Milford Sound

 Milford Sound is in the heart of a protected national park, which means the accommodation options are extremely limited.
-Choose one lodge, an overnight cruise, as well as campsites found along the road between Te Anau and Milford Sound.
+Choose from one lodge, two overnight cruises or several campsites found along the road between Te Anau and Milford Sound.
 Check out all of the options for Milford Sound’s closest accommodations in the 10 Best Accommodations in Milford Sound.

-Alternatively, accommodation is available in Te Anau, 118km (73 miles) away.
+Alternatively, accommodation is available in Te Anau, 118 km (73 mi) away.
 Check out our Te Anau recommendations in the following lists:

 The Complete Guide to Milford Sound© NZPocketGuide.com